marph91/fantasy-football-lineup/README.md

 - Bonus for penalty shooters

 The metrics should be obtainable without many requests.
 Preferably team wise or even in a single database.

+A known issue is that the script can't resolve duplicated names.
+Duplicated means the first letter of the first name and family name are identical.
+This could be fixed only with an ID system.

 ## Further links